vincentsels/addressing-in-email/README.md

 >
 > James,
 >
-> This is what we talked on the phone about.
+> This is what we talked about on the phone.
 You needn't look into this any further.

 #### Multiple recipients, common introduction